mattroddy/mattroddy.github.io/index.md

 His supervisor is Dr. Naomi Harte.
 He is part of the [Sigmedia Lab](http://www.mee.tcd.ie/~sigmedia/) and is funded by the [ADAPT Centre](https://www.adaptcentre.ie/).

-Expected thesis submission date: Summer 2019.
+Expected thesis submission date: December 2019.